 Being exposed to the agency life for quite some time now, I’ve come to find there are considerable differences in the way PPC strategists operate.
-From the good, the bad, and the “OMG,” I’ve seen a lot of great work and a lot of things I never want to see again (e.g., 466 keywords in one ad group).
+From the good, the bad, and the “OMG,” I’ve seen a lot of great work and many things I never want to see again (e.g., 466 keywords in one ad group).

-There are so many moving parts in the business world, and as a PPC strategist, you’ve got to be able to communicate with all of them.
+There are many moving parts in the business world, and as a pay-per-click (PPC) strategist, you have to be able to communicate with all of them.
 As you know, it’s common for stakeholders to be responsible for different objectives inside an organization, requiring us to deliver multiple sets of data.
-It’s essential to be able to talk PPC and adjust your communication accordingly, whether you’re corresponding with stakeholders, your own team members, or an individual who doesn’t have a clue about how PPC works.
+It’s essential to be able to talk PPC and adjust your communication accordingly, whether you’re corresponding with stakeholders, your other team members, or an individual who doesn’t have a clue about how PPC works.

 2. Data-Driven Mindset

-As a PPC professional, you should be eating, breathing, and dreaming return on investment (ROI), return on ad spend (ROAS), and cost per acquisition (CPA) on a daily basis.
-It’s our job to always be working to improve these numbers and to be able to talk to them.
+As a PPC professional, you should be eating, breathing, and dreaming return on investment (ROI), return on ad spend (ROAS), and cost per acquisition (CPA) daily.
+It’s our job always to be working to improve these numbers and to be able to talk to them.
 After all, we’re in the business of making money and saving money for our clients.
-It’s crucial to be able to dive into the data and discover trends and opportunities, and better yet, be able to make decisions based on the data.
+It’s crucial to be ready to dive into the data and discover trends and opportunities, and better yet, be able to make decisions based on the data.

-A key skill of any PPC strategist is the ability to show the value of what we do.
-It can be difficult to determine the exact path a user took to conversion, what role PPC played in each conversion, and the exact return on investment (ROI) of a campaign.
-In other words, the value isn’t always clear from a high-level perspective, which is why it’s important for us to be able to paint a picture using data when we’re rolling out monthly reporting.
+A vital skill of any PPC strategist is the ability to show the value of what we do.
+It can be challenging to determine the exact path a user took to conversion, what role PPC played in each conversion and the correct return on investment (ROI) of a campaign.
+In other words, the value isn’t always clear from a high-level perspective, which is why we need to be able to paint a picture using data when we’re rolling out monthly reporting.

 At Ten26 Media, we’re always looking for areas of opportunity to maximize our efforts, which in turn maximizes our clients’ returns.
 I’ll be the first to tell you no one likes a cliffhanger in the business world.
 What our clients do appreciate is that we’re constantly writing the next chapter, which is always titled, “How We’re Going to Make This Even Better.”